All Products

 • In most cases, the service IP address list remains unchanged unless resolution fails.

-• The service IP address list is recommended to be dynamically configurable, as this can reduce the time required for updates to take effect and minimize the impact.
+• We recommend making the service IP address list dynamically configurable to reduce the time for updates to take effect and minimize impact.

-If all HTTPDNS service IP addresses fail to respond, fall back to using local Domain Name System (DNS), which is the native DNS chain of the operating system.
-If you use OkHttp as the network library to integrate HTTPDNS on Android, you can use the following code to use local DNS for resolution:
+If all HTTPDNS service IP addresses fail to respond, fall back to local DNS, which is the native DNS chain of the operating system.
+If you use OkHttp as the network library to integrate HTTPDNS on Android, use the following code for local DNS resolution:

 List<InetAddress> result = okhttp3.Dns.SYSTEM.lookup(host);